promptfoo/promptfoo-docs/docs/providers/llama.cpp.md

 The `llama` provider is compatible with the HTTP server bundled with [llama.cpp](https://github.com/ggerganov/llama.cpp).

+You can use it by specifying the `llama` provider.

 Supported environment variables:

 - `LLAMA_BASE_URL` - scheme, host name, and port (defaults to `http://localhost:8080`)